Twigman/fshare/README.md

 # ez-fshare
 Restful service for uploading files and sharing them with others.
+Implementation in go.